-CHEM 477 Advanced Integrated Laboratory
+Advanced Integrated Laboratory

 This course, which is required of all chemistry majors, will give the student an opportunity to have a structured project experience under the direction of the chemistry faculty.
 The success of the project will depend upon the ability of the student to integrate his/her knowledge of chemistry and apply it to the solving of a practical problem.
-Work begins in the fall semester for this course but registration and the awarding of credit takes place in the spring semester.
-Ten-hour laboratory per week.
+Work begins in the fall semester for this course but registration and the awarding of credit take place in the spring semester.
+Tenhour laboratory per week.